spatialos/gdk-for-unity/docs/content/glossary.md

 ### Client-worker

 A client-worker is a [worker](#worker) whose lifecycle is managed by the game client.
-It is used to connect to, interact with and disconnect from the [SpatialOS world](#spatialos-world).
+You use it to connect to, interact with and disconnect from the [SpatialOS world](#spatialos-world).

 Unlike a [server-worker](#server-worker), a client-worker’s lifecycle is not managed by SpatialOS.
 In a running [deployment](#deploying), there will be one client-worker per player.

 Client-workers are mostly tasked with visualising what’s happening in the [SpatialOS world](#spatialos-world).
 They also dealing with player input.
 In general, you want to give client-workers
 [write access](#read-and-write-access-authority) to as few components as possible,